 - Public interest

-Recital 52 explains that processing of special categories of personal data can be allowed when it is permissible by Union or Member State law if sensitive data is protected by suitable safeguards and if the other fundamental rights are protected.
+Recital 52 explains that the processing of special categories of personal data can be allowed when it is permissible by Union or Member State law if sensitive data is protected by suitable safeguards and if the other fundamental rights are protected.

 Sensitive data can also be processed if it is in the public interest, in the field of employment law, social protection law including pensions and for health security, monitoring, and alert purposes, the prevention or control of communicable diseases, and other serious threats to health.